 ycommand -c 'command-yuno id=<yuno> service=authz command=create-role id=read_only service=__yuno__ permission=__read_attribute__'

-ycommand -c 'command-yuno id=<yuno> service=authz command=user-roles user_id=alice'Remember §8.3 — until the command authz check is uncommented in
+ycommand -c 'command-yuno id=<yuno> service=authz command=user-roles user_id=alice'Remember §8.3 — role assignments restrict command execution only on a yuno that

 Typical letsencrypt flow: